 In my 60+ years I have been transformed physically, being a lot more agile and stable on court, than when I was in my prime.
 My weight has not changed and my working strength has gone up.

-A problem arises if a netball player trains for another person's sport.
+A problem arises if a netball player trains for an entirely different sporting code.
 It is called redundant training.
 It is valuable time wasted.
-You want three dimensional adeptness to combat directional changes of a very fast flowing game.
-Train that way and your game ability will take surprise your teammates and coach.

 Netball does NOT require talent to be the very best player